2017 Household Hazardous Waste (HHW) Collections

 Please click here

-for 2017 Household Hazardous Waste Collection Event Schedule and list of acceptable materials.
+for the remaining 2017 Household Hazardous Waste Collection Event Schedule and list of acceptable materials.

 Pre-registration is NOT required and the event is free of charge to Watertown residents.
 However, when you attend any one of the MHHP Collection Events you must have an ID or utility bill displaying your Watertown address.